Ceerbeerus/beerbolaget/README.md

 * Supply image information for available beer.
 * Show availability of those beers at choosen local store.
 * Display the beers rating using data from [untappd](http://untappd.com/)
+* Display which beers you have previously checked in using [untappd](http://untappd.com/), and the rating you gave.

 ## Upcoming features
 * Display the beers rating using data from [ratebeer](https://www.ratebeer.com/)